 Okay — so what happened?

 Legislators and the governor entered this session with one major goal: tax reform.
-When that fell apart a week before the end of the session, legislators scrambled to piece together a budget.
+When tax reform was unable to move forward a week before the end of the session, legislators scrambled to piece together a budget.
 As late as Tuesday morning — and the session ended Thursday — House leaders seemed willing to end the session with zero new spending.
 The eventual compromise, announced late Tuesday afternoon, shifted $234 million in requested ongoing spending for fiscal year 2020 to one-time.
 That included the $2 million for arts and museums grants.